v0.21 🌳

 The World Bank Group's 'World Development Report 2024' also addresses the middle-income trap, emphasizing that countries like India and Pakistan must move beyond investment-driven strategies to reconfigure their economic structures for greater freedom and mobility [511d8378].
 The report warns that as countries grow wealthier and reach 10% of the annual US GDP per capita, their growth becomes stunted, preventing them from becoming high-income countries [3db5e247].

-Rodrik's insights align with the World Bank's findings, as both highlight the interconnectedness of global economic challenges.
+Rodrik's insights align with the findings from the World Bank and China Daily, as both highlight the interconnectedness of global economic challenges.
 The need for inclusive growth and the infusion of foreign technologies are critical for countries striving to escape the middle-income trap [9498fda9].
+Moreover, the traditional economic models have led to environmental degradation, necessitating a shift towards sustainable development and a green economy [bb16413d].

-As the world grapples with these economic dilemmas, the call for a balanced approach that considers climate action, economic growth, and poverty reduction becomes increasingly urgent.
+Successful examples of sustainable practices, such as China's sponge cities and Bangladesh's mangrove projects, demonstrate that prioritizing social equity in environmental governance is essential.
+As the world grapples with these economic dilemmas, the call for a balanced approach that considers climate action, economic growth, and poverty reduction becomes increasingly urgent [bb16413d].
 The integration of these perspectives is essential for fostering sustainable development in an increasingly complex global landscape [bf0eee4a].